pablosalvador10/dask-distributed-ml/README.md

 Hey there !!

-Let me intruduce you to my distributed friend DASK !!
+Let me introduce you to my distributed friend, DASK.
 No worries if you don't have much experience in distrbuted computing or big data.
 If you are a python developer and you are loking for an alternative to SPARK, please take a look to my medium's articles.
+Dask will scale your Data Science skills.

 ## An Introduction to Distributed Machine Learning with Dask